-Is there really a difference between indica and sativa?
+Is there a difference between indicas and sativas?

 While there is no scientific evidence that sativas give you energy, they are believed to be uplifting and euphoric.

-In general, indicas tend to be relaxing which can make people feel sleepy.
+In general, indicas are thought to be relaxing, which can make you feel sleepy.

 Some indica strains are known for delivering heavy body highs.

 If you’re prone to anxiety or paranoia when sober, indica or sativa strains may cause negative effects, but it depends on your body chemistry.

 Indicas or sativas may make your eyes turn red, depending on your body.

 - Scholler DJ, et. al. Use patterns, beliefs, experiences, and behavioral economic demand of indica and sativa cannabis: A cross-sectional survey of cannabis users.
 Exp Clin Psychopharmacol, 2021. https://pubmed.ncbi.nlm.nih.gov/33856822/

 - Clarke RC, Merlin MD.
 Cannabis Evolution and Ethnobotany.
 UC Press, 2013. https://www.researchgate.net/publication/275175754_Cannabis_Evolution_and_Ethnobotany

 - Russo, EB.
 Taming THC: potential cannabis synergy and phytocannabinoid-terpenoid entourage effects.
 Br J Pharmacol, 2011. https://pubmed.ncbi.nlm.nih.gov/21749363/